The Person Behind Choi Kwang Do Martial Arts

 Posted: January 06, 2020

-Grandmaster Kwang Jo Choi developed CKD Martial arts between 1978 and 1987, and it has proved to be an extremely effective martial arts system that allows students to train in safety.
+Grandmaster Kwang Jo Choi developed CKD Martial arts between 1978 and 1987, and over the years it has proved to be an extremely effective martial arts system that allows students to train in safety.

 Grandmaster Kwang Jo Choi was born on March 2, 1942, in Daegu City, Korea, which was under Japanese control at the time.
 He started training in martial arts at the age of 12 because his father was concerned that Kwang Jo was small and physically weak, and he wanted his son to be able to protect himself in the war-torn streets.
 The first official martial arts that he trained in was Kwon Bup, a form of Korean karate.

 During his national military service, Kwang Jo became a chief instructor in the 20th infantry division and was introduced to General Choi (the founder of Taekwon-Do) when the military began to use that sys¬tem for unarmed combat.
 After complet¬ing his military service, Kwang Jo traveled to Seoul to see General Choi, who taught him the art.
 Shortly thereafter, Kwang Jo was named a chief instructor for the In¬ternational Taekwon-Do Federation (ITF) and taught martial arts instructors from all over Korea and overseas.
 At the same time, Kwang Jo served as an instructor for the national police department and taught many military instructors and members of the armed forces.

 In 1967, the ITF sanc¬tioned him as one of six instructors to demonstrate and promote Taekwon-Do throughout Southeast Asia.